pandle/.github/profile/README.md

 ### Future projects

-* meetups on PyData for sharing knowledge
+* meetups with PyData for sharing knowledge
 * applications for disables